AnotherKamila/sdn-loadbalancer/test/README.md

 I use the `exec_scripts` config option in `p4app.json` to create a file.
 Then I wait for that file to appear within the test, and only proceed once it's there.

 The scripts are called when mininet is ready, so the file does not appear too early.
 This is the only reliable way I found to detect that it's ready.
-Everything is terrible.
-But it works.
+It's not pretty, but it works.
 Just don't forget to put the thing into `p4app.json`.

-The horribleness is implemented in `./conftest.py`.
+The fixture is implemented in `./conftest.py`.